Culture, Arts & Media

 That is where Ori Gold and Hadar Horwitz come in.

 That detail matters because it captures what wrestling often does best.
-It turns real social chemistry into stylized performance.
-Better Together are not just athletes with a travel plan.
-They are part of a theatrical tradition that depends on tag-team personality, comic friction, and the audience's sense that some version of the relationship is genuine.
+It turns social chemistry into stylized performance.
+Better Together are athletes with a travel plan and part of a theatrical tradition that depends on tag-team personality, comic friction, and the audience's sense that some version of the relationship is authentic.

 The Post's broader history piece also helps explain why Israeli wrestlers push so hard abroad.
 A small scene teaches urgency.
 When there are fewer stages, every stage matters more.